 In the refrigerator

 Frosted cupcakes can last up to a week in the refrigerator and unfrosted ones can also last for a week in the fridge if stored in an airtight container.
 It’s always best to keep your cupcakes in airtight containers to prevent them from taking on other fridge flavors.
-There’s nothing worse than a lovely vanilla cupcake tasting of last night’s lasagne.
+There’s nothing worse than a lovely vanilla cupcake tasting last night’s lasagne.

 In the freezer

-You can definitely freeze your cupcakes, you the biggest problem here will be the frosting.
+You can definitely freeze your cupcakes, the biggest problem here will be the frosting.
 I would recommend you freeze them unfrosted so that you don’t damage the frosting while they are rattling around in your freezer.
 We all know how chaotic our freezers are.

 Frosted or unfrosted cupcakes will store for the same out of time, which is roughly 3-6 months.
 After this, the cake still is edible, although the texture has a tendency to go a bit funny.